VladZAH/rock-paper-scissors/README.md

 # rock-paper-scissors app to play aganist computer, that I have made for my BCIT ReactJS course
-I used vanilla JS and React to demonstrate basic understanding of concepts
+I used vanilla JS and React to demonstrate basic understanding of React components and rendering concepts